 Optimize database queries

-Optimizing database queries is a key factor in improving Laravel application performance.
-You can optimize database queries by using Laravel’s Query Builder or Eloquent ORM to write efficient queries that retrieve only the necessary data.
+Optimizing database queries is a common way developers optimize Laravel application performance.
+You can speed up database queries by using Laravel’s Query Builder or Eloquent ORM to write efficient queries that retrieve only the necessary data.
 Here’s an example of optimizing a database query using Eloquent:

 // Inefficient query